How to Travel with Pets – Travel Tips for You and Your Pet

 PLAN YOUR STAY

-Book stays in advance by using pet-friendly websites, such as bringfido.com, tripswithpets.com, and fidofriendly.com.
+Book your visit in advance by using pet-friendly websites, such as bringfido.com, tripswithpets.com, and fidofriendly.com.
 Before booking a hotel, it is wise to check their pet policy.
 In addition, it’s a good idea to find out the contact information on the nearest emergency veterinary clinic, including directions from the hotel.
 If staying at a hotel, the concierge staff can be helpful in providing information about professional pet sitters, dog walkers, and dog-welcoming outdoor cafes.

 PLAY IT SAFE

 As a master certified pet first aid/CPR instructor and founder of Pet First Aid 4U, I highly recommend you pack a first-aid kit and be your pet’s best health ally by enrolling in a veterinarian-approved pet first aid class before your trip.
-In my bag, I always bring ZYMOX® skin topicals in either the spray or cream just in case one of my pets gets a cut, scratch or has an abrasion.
+In my bag, I always bring ZYMOX® skin topicals in either the spray or cream just in case one of my pets gets a cut, scratch, or has an abrasion.
 These veterinarian-approved products are proven to manage wounds and they provide relief for itchy skin.
-The ZYMOX line also offers a shampoo and conditioner to safely bathe your dog after a fun day out on a dusty trail or swimming in a lake.
+The ZYMOX Dermatology pet care line also offers a shampoo and conditioner to safely bathe your dog after a fun day out on a dusty trail or swimming in a lake.
 These products can also help to calm irritated skin, should a pet need it.
 After all, we want to keep our pets healthy and comfortable.

 PACK WITH A PURPOSE